pixxiti/oax/examples/hooks/README.md

-# 🐾 Zoddy Hooks Example
+# 🐾 OAX Hooks Example

-This example demonstrates how to use **@zoddy/hooks** with React and TanStack Query v5 to create fully type-safe API clients with React hooks.
-Built on top of the Petstore API, it showcases how Zoddy seamlessly integrates with React applications for an exceptional developer experience.
+This example demonstrates how to use **@oax/hooks** with React and TanStack Query v5 to create fully type-safe API clients with React hooks.
+Built on top of the Petstore API, it showcases how OAX seamlessly integrates with React applications for an exceptional developer experience.

 ## What This Example Shows